-EDM is the author of references cited in this topic and was previously a consultant for Acclarent Inc., the manufacturer of a balloon dilation device.
+EDM is the author of references cited in this topic and is a consultant for Stryker.

-Dr Edward D. McCoul would like to gratefully acknowledge Dr Erica R. Thaler, the previous contributor to this monograph.
-ERT declares that she has no competing interests.
+Dr Edward D. McCoul would like to gratefully acknowledge Dr Erica R. Thaler, the previous contributor to this topic.

 Otolaryngology: Head and Neck Surgery

 AGM declares that he has no competing interests.